You are here

 In 1881, Lynchburg native William D. Diuguid invented the church truck by putting wheels on a catafalque, which had long been used as a stationary resting place for caskets.
 The church truck is still used by funeral directors nationwide.
 W. D. Diuguid, Inc., was founded in 1817 and is the second oldest funeral home in continuing service in the United States.

 Lynchburg's Centennial celebration was held October 12 - 15, 1886, in conjunction with the Agricultural Fair.
 Festivities included a parade, fireworks, a band and horse races.
 John Warwick Daniel gave the opening address.
 On November 29, a centennial oak tree was planted in Miller Park.
 The tree is still standing today.
-In 1886 Lynchburg was the forth largest city in Virginia; there were 49 miles of street, five of which were paved.
+In 1886 Lynchburg was the fourth largest city in Virginia; there were 49 miles of street, five of which were paved.

 18. Famous Products